GautamPenna/VCSAT/README.md

 From here, it is important to analyze the ORF (open reading frame) of the start and stop codons.
 Finding ones that are in the same reading frame that also encompass the largest protein is crucial for further analysis.
 After determining the Accession Numbers that do not align with the ORF determined, deletion of these ID’s from the dataset and a run-through of steps 6-13 is required for accurate depiction of the protein.

-**Example Files**
+**File Organization**

-To view example files of each step, reference the
+To view the code used for each step, reference the */code* directory in this repository.
+To view example files of each step, reference the */test_files* directory in the respository.
+The future_plans file present in the repository represents what still needs to be done in this project.

 ## Downloading Code for Usage